- A construction-to-permanent loan brings you through the entire process of buying and completing construction with a

 You don’t want a loan — you want a home.
 Assurance Financial understands that.
 It’s why we pride ourselves on being The People People with technology.
 We treat you like a person, not a number, and we explain your options in plain English.
 We are not just about numbers, but rather about your homeownership goals.

 Our goal is to help more Americans reach the dream of homeownership.
-It’s why we focus on mortgages and offer a range of loan products to help you get into your dream home or vacation home.
-Whether you’re building your dream home or renovating or buying an existing home, Assurance Financial has loans for you.
+It’s why we focus on mortgages and offer a range of loan products to help you accomplish your goals.
+Whether you’re building new construction, renovating or buying an existing home, Assurance Financial has loans for you.

 If you prefer to speak to a person, we have mortgage experts licensed in 28 states.
 Our friendly and experienced professionals can listen to your goals and concerns and address them with customized advice.

 Our process is simple.
-We pre-qualify you in 15 minutes by pulling your credit and offering you a free, no-obligation quote on a rate.
-Once you have found your home, builder, or are ready to refinance your property, simply fill out the full application.
+We pre-qualify you in 15 minutes by pulling your credit score and offering you a free, no-obligation quote on a rate.
+Once you have found your home, builder or are ready to refinance your property, fill out the full application.
 We take care of processing, including in-house underwriting, and let you know if you have approval.
-Once you sign with a notary to close your loan, you can get started on breaking ground on your new home or moving.
+Once you sign with a notary to close your loan, you can start breaking ground on your new home or moving.
 Since we handle end-to-end processing without outsourcing, we can take care of your application quickly and answer your questions.

-To start building your dream home, you need first to make sure you have all the funds required.
-We take the stress out of the entire process with our construction-to-permanent loans, making everything easier, faster, and all in one place.
+To begin building your dream home, you first need to ensure you have all the funds required.
+We take the stress out of the entire process with our construction-to-permanent loans, making everything easier, faster and all in one place.